-This crossing information may be affixed to crossbucks, railroad signal masts and lights, or nearby signal bungalows and relay houses, and can be a decal or a reflective sign.
+This crossing information may be affixed to crossbucks, railroad signal masts and lights, or nearby signal bungalows and relay houses, and can be a decal or the new standard blue railway information plate.

 Mile post markers may also be found along the tracks mounted to posts in the ground.
 As railways operate thousands of track miles with multiple repetitive mile post numbers, the mile post number alone cannot accurately indicate your location.
 You will require subdivision information as well.